AT&T Spins Off DirecTV After Losing Billions On Its TV Dreams

 The deal buys AT&T a little financial leeway (immediately countered by its recent huge payout to grab additional wireless spectrum), but does little to change the underlying equation in AT&T's attempt to dominate video.
 One of the bigger ironies is that AT&T spent countless man hours and millions in lobbying to grease the regulatory skids for its domination of television, be it the repeal of net neutrality, all the efforts to kiss up to the Trump administration, or the long legal battle over the anti-competitive impact of its Time Warner deal.

 Yet all that money, energy, and political power couldn't buy AT&T the kind of innovative chops needed to make inroads in the TV sector in the way they'd originally intended.
-It would be funny if not for the 42,000 AT&T employees laid off since 2017 in a bid to help manage megamerger debt.
+It would be funny if not for the 54,000 AT&T employees laid off since 2017 in a bid to help manage megamerger debt.
+There was a real human cost to AT&T's ambition that the press, more interested in hyping pre-merger "synergy" claims than tracking the deal's actual impact, usually can't be bothered to talk much about.

 Thank you for reading this Techdirt post.
 With so many things competing for everyone’s attention these days, we really appreciate you giving us your time.
 We work hard every day to put quality content out there for our community.